Cannes, Antibes & Nice from Villefranche

-Distances in this part of France are reasonable; figure a little less than 2 hours of driving time with no traffic.
+Distances in this part of France are reasonable; figure a little over 2 hours of driving time with no traffic.
 In summer travel times will be slightly longer.

 When most of us think of Cannes the first thing that comes to mind is the annual film festival, but Cannes holds many more things to entertain the visitor.

 Now associated with the rich and famous, Cannes has come a long way since its origins as a fishing village and Roman outpost, but evidence of its ancient past can still be seen in the original neighbourhood of Le Suquet.
 As you climb the narrow streets and winding staircases you'll know you're in the old heart of the city.
 It's also a great place to enjoy birds-eye views of Cannes and the port stretching out before you.

 Shoppers and wannabe-jetsetters will want to stroll amongst the palm trees in Le Croisette, where the palm trees, palaces and luxury boutiques are a testament to the sophisticated destination that Cannes has become.
 If your tastes lean more toward the tastes of the earth, a visit to Forville market will take you on a delicious journey through the products and atmosphere of Provence.

 Once a quiet haven that attracted artists such as Picasso and Nicolas de Staël, Antibes is a lively resort town on the French Riviera.
 Nowadays it's hard imagine it as a Medieval feudal town that the Pope used as collateral on a loan he couldn't repay.
 After passing into the hands of the future ruling family of Monaco in 1384 it became the easternmost port of the Kingdom of France, where its important position resulted in the construction of fortifications that became Fort Carré, which is still in good condition.